-My second favourite element of the full brand identity is one hue colour palette for Nicole.
-In case you’re wondering, the shade of grey is also from the “blue family” it’s just unsaturated.
+My second favourite element of the brand identity for Nicole Stewart is a one-hue colour palette.
+Fun fact – the shade of grey is also from the “blue family” it’s just unsaturated.

 5. PATTERN DESIGN

 Nicole wanted a pattern that is geometric but feels raw and organic at the same time.
-Maybe it’s only visible up close, but the lines have rough edges.
+Maybe it’s only visible up close, but the lines on the custom pattern for Nicole have rough edges.

 6. WATERCOLOUR TEXTURE DESIGN

-I designed for custom website buttons for Nicole’s homepage to put the emphasis on four most important part of her site: about page, services page, blog page and gallery page.
+I designed four custom website buttons for Nicole’s homepage.
+To put the emphasis on the most important part of her site: about page, services page, blog page and gallery page.
 I designed them in the same style as one of the alternative logos.

-Since Nicole is a wedding planner, I knew I had to design brand icons which fit her business.
-She can use them for example as category buttons for her blog, in blog post images or on other printed collaterals.
+Since Nicole is a wedding planner, I knew I had to design brand icons which represent her business.
+She can use them for example as category buttons for the blog, on the blog post images or on other printed collaterals.

 10. BUSINESS CARD DESIGN